Exploration of Mars: Curiosity rover

-NASA's MAVEN is an orbiter mission to study the upper atmosphere of Mars.
-It also serves as a communications relay satellite for robotic landers and rovers on the surface of Mars.
-MAVEN was launched 18 November 2013 and reached Mars on 22 September 2014.

 Trace Gas Orbiter and EDM

 The ExoMars Trace Gas Orbiter is an atmospheric research orbiter built in collaboration between ESA and Roscosmos.
 It was injected into Mars orbit on 19 October 2016 to gain a better understanding of methane (CH_{4}) and other trace gases present in the Martian atmosphere that could be evidence for possible biological or geological activity.
 The Schiaparelli EDM lander was destroyed when trying to land on the surface of Mars.

 Hope

 The United Arab Emirates launched the Hope Mars Mission, in July 2020 on the Japanese H-IIA booster.
 It was successfully placed into orbit on 9 February 2021.
 It is studying the Martian atmosphere and weather.